-Moving Picture, Audio and Data Coding by Artificial Intelligence (MPAI) is to be established in Geneva as a not-for-profit organisation with the mission to promote the efficient use of Data by
+Moving Picture, Audio and Data Coding by Artificial Intelligence (MPAI) is an international non-profit organisation with the mission to promote the efficient use of Data by

 - Developing Technical Specifications of